SimonPlanje/SimonPlanje/README.md

 <br>

 - 🔭 I’m currently working for [Follow The Money](https://www.ftm.nl/) as front- and back-End devloper
-- 🌱 I’m currently learning ineracting with databases using a PHP/symfony project
+- 🌱 I’m currently learning interacting with databases using a PHP/symfony project

 <!--